markjacksonfishing/katacoda/sysdig-container-visibility/step4.md

 `sysdig -pc -c topprocs_file`{{execute}}

 But how to use these to resolve real life performance and error troubleshooting issues?
-Let's bring filters!
+Let's use filters!